Cardiopulmonary Syndromes (PDQ®): Supportive care - Patient Information [NCI] - Dyspnea During Advanced Cancer

 - Cauterization of tumors inside large airways: Use of a hot instrument, an electric current, or a caustic substance to destroy the tumor.

-- Procedures to remove fluid that has built up around the lungs (malignant pleural effusion), around the heart (malignant pericardial effusion), or in the abdominal cavity.
-(See the sections on controlling the symptoms of malignant pleural effusion and malignant pericardial effusion for more information.)
+- Procedures to remove fluid that has built up around the lungs (malignant pleural effusion), around the heart (malignant pericardial effusion), or in the abdominal cavity (ascites).
+(See the sections on controlling the signs and symptoms of malignant pleural effusion and malignant pericardial effusion for more information.)

 - Steroid drugs for inflamed or swollen lymph vessels in the lungs.